 Here are 8 simple tips on how to get started as a graphic designer!

 It sounds like a cliche but you must have passion and love what you do to do it really well.
 Although I never thought I would ever become a graphic designer, I have always been passionate about design and admired great designers and brands.

 One of the most important elements to becoming a great designer is having a passion for creativity.
-If you really and I mean really love design then most probably you will enjoy studying it in your spare time!
+If you really and I mean really love design then you will most probably enjoy studying it in your spare time!

 2. Study Study Study!

-A prerequisite for a graphic designer is to be able to think creatively and use software such as Adobe Photoshop, Adobe InDesign and Adobe illustrator to utilise your ideas.
+A prerequisite for a graphic designer is to be able to think creatively and use software such as Adobe Photoshop, Adobe InDesign and Adobe Illustrator to utilise your ideas.
 It is also important to learn graphic design theory.

 We highly recommend that new starters begin collecting free resources to get familiar with design terminology and keyboard shortcuts.
 This will not only help you learn but will make you faster and more efficient as a designer!

 Below we have put together a short tutorial on things you need to know when kick starting your graphic design career!

 When starting your graphic design career unless you have a a-lot of savings to rely on, it is best just to re-organise your time and study.
 Whatever you do, don't quit your day job.
 Stressing about money will put pressure on the study and processing time leading to your dream job.
 Instead learn to manage your time better and start prioritising what is really important to you and for your graphic design career!